MicrosoftDocs/azure-devops-docs/docs/extend/publish/integration.md

 [Browse the marketplace](https://marketplace.visualstudio.com) to see examples of other integrations and extensions.

+> [!NOTE]
->Note: If you're looking for packaging and publishing information for extensions, check out [Package & Publish Extensions](./overview.md).
+> If you're looking for packaging and publishing information for extensions, check out [Package & Publish Extensions](./overview.md).

 ## Publishing Requirements